 In order to take advantage of certain skill are as in the context of technological advancement as well as developments in other sectors viz.
 Electronics, Industry, Creation of T.V.Transmission Centers, Refrigeration and Air Conditioning development of petrochemical complexes, Plastic Technology, as also to train manpower in the field of Electronics for Computer services, additional seats have been introduced in existing ITIs.
 For this purpose an outlay of Rs.
-69.40 Lakhs is approved for Annual Plan 2011-2012.
-The proposal is post cretation are not sanction the outlay is not releated.
+42.75 Lakhs is approved for Annual Plan 2012-2013.